Antwane Wells Jr.

-Antwane L. Wells Jr. (born April 2, 2001) is an American football wide receiver for the South Carolina Gamecocks.
+Antwane Lavertt "Juice" Wells Jr. (born April 2, 2001) is an American professional football wide receiver.
+He played college football for the James Madison Dukes, South Carolina Gamecocks and Ole Miss Rebels.

-Early years
+Early life

 Wells Jr. attended Highland Springs High School in Highland Springs, Virginia.
 As a senior, he had 36 catches for 880 yards and 12 touchdowns.
 He spent one year at Fork Union Military Academy, before committing to play college football at James Madison University.

 College career

 As a freshman at James Madison in 2020, Wells Jr. played in all eight games with four starts and had a team leading 33 receptions for 603 yards with six touchdowns.
 As a sophomore in 2021, he started all 14 games and had 83 receptions for a school record 1,250 yards and 15 touchdowns.

 Prior to the 2022 season, Wells Jr. transferred to the University of South Carolina.
 He became a starter his first year with the team.

+On December 3, 2023, Wells announced that he would be entering the transfer portal for the second time.

+On December 17, 2023, Wells announced that he would be transferring to the University of Mississippi to play for the Ole Miss Rebels.

+Professional career

+On May 9, 2025, Wells signed with the New York Giants as an undrafted free agent after going unselected in the 2025 NFL draft.
+On August 26, he was waived as part of final roster cuts.
+On October 13, Wells was signed to the practice squad.
+He was released on October 28.